simonmichael/hledger/doc/REGRESSIONS.md

 ## Regression finder bounty

-For new regression reports submitted to the bug tracker since 2024-01-01 (affecting any past release), we offer a $50 bounty.
+For new regression reports (affecting any past release) submitted to the bug tracker, we offer a $50 bounty.
 ([original announcement](https://github.com/simonmichael/hledger/issues/1570))

 ## Regression fixer bounty

 For regression issues fixed, we offer a separate $50 bounty.

-(If you caused the regression, we appreciate you fixing it but you don't get the bounty - sorry!)
+(If you caused the regression, we appreciate you fixing it but there's no bounty - sorry!)

 ## Should I claim the bounty ?
 If you don't want the bounty, you can choose to donate it back to the project treasury.